 According to U.S. Census Bureau data, in the fourth quarter of 2019, about 65% of Americans owned their own homes.
 If you fall into this category, you might have a great source of capital right under your nose.
 Using your home as collateral, you can take out a home equity loan to get the emergency cash you need.

 The terms of a home equity loan can vary from lender to lender.
-However, many home equity loans have maturities of between five and 15 years, and rates are currently under 6% and trending lower.
+However, many home equity loans have maturities of between five and 15 years, and rates are currently 5.10%.
 Choosing a home equity loan over a 401(k) withdrawal can help you avoid taxes and penalties and still allow your retirement funds to grow.

 A personal loan is a way to borrow money at a rate that’s usually much less than borrowing on a credit card.
 It’s also a way to avoid taking money out of your retirement accounts.
 Generally, personal loans are unsecured, so you won’t have to put up any collateral.
 However, you will have to qualify on the merits of your credit score.
 This will affect your interest rate as well.